ryjen/ryjen.github.io/content/post/vaccine.md

 It could be that is just feels that way as the human condition manifesting.

-Or perhaps it is because external life is or was a series of repressed moments in slavery to money, time, social embarrassment and pain.
+Or perhaps it is because external life is like a series of repressed moments to money, time, social embarrassment and pain.

-Will life go back to normal?  **No**, because *it (human life) was never normal*!
-It is completely out of sync with the nature of beings!
+Will life go back to normal?
+Not in my opinion, because human life was never normal.
+It is completely out of sync with the nature.

-The only thing normal will be *moving on*… to the next self-made, human-made, *mind-made problem*.
+The only thing normal will be: *moving on to the next self-made, human-made, mind-made problem*.

 ## Other potential problems

 ### Technological

-Does the fact it uses *nano-tech* bother anyone?
+Does the fact the vaccine uses *nano-tech* bother anyone?

 How is its use justified without a pandemic?

+What if it creates a super-super bug?

-It is still a technology we know nothing about in the *human body*.
+Nanotechnology is still a technology we know nothing about in the *human body*.

-What if it creates a super-super bug (if covid was not already)?

-Having researched nano-technology I know somewhat about it's massively disruptive potential.
+The general public seems to be ignorant to the shadows of new technology in the face of their immediate needs.

+#### Going Forward

+Nano technology has greater potential to destroy than the atomic bomb, yet greater potential for the benefits of humanity than the digital revolution.

 A full-fledged *nano-society* will polarize the heaven and hell duality or inequality even more.

+This is why evolving as a species beyond **ego** is so important, so we do not suffer and kill each other trying to alleviate it.

 ### Environment / Population